-The only scholarships available are for a select number of highly qualified boarding students through our Distinguished Scholars Program.
+Each year, Baylor honors a select number of highly qualified boarding students through our Distinguished Scholars Program.
 Otherwise, the assistance Baylor offers is need-based financial aid as determined by the school and Student Services (SSS).
 Baylor's financial aid is designed to supplement family resources to allow qualified students to enroll who would not have been able to do so without the school's assistance.

 Each year, Baylor offers need-based financial aid to make its educational experience accessible to qualified students, regardless of their socio-economic back ground.
 To receive information about financial aid, please check the appropriate box on the admission application, or call the Admission Office at 267-5902.
 Requests for financial aid information will not affect admission decisions.

-New day students who will be entering ninth grade in the fall may want to consider participating in our Summer Brush-Up program.
+New day students who will be entering ninth grade in the fall may want to consider participating in our Summer Jump Start program.
 The program is designed to give new students a chance to become familiar with the school's academic program, learn some important technology, and meet Baylor students and faculty.

 Baylor is committed to using the iPad to supplement and enhance the traditional classroom experience, and each student is required to have an iPad for class.
 Click here for more information on our iPad initiative.